Congress Continues to Display Strong Bipartisan Support for the 340B Drug Pricing Program

 Finally, on Sept.
 17, 28 senators (15 Democrats, 12 Republicans and one independent) sent a letter to Azar that echoed the request of Manchin.
 Notably, three of the six senators who led the effort were Republicans, including Senate Majority Whip John Thune (R-S.D.), the second highest-ranking Republican in the Senate.

 This year’s challenges to the 340B drug pricing program—the coronavirus pandemic and actions taken by a handful of large pharmaceutical companies—have prompted lawmakers on both sides of the aisle and in both chambers of Congress to repeatedly and forcefully voice their support for the program.
 Regardless of the outcome of the 2020 general elections, strong bipartisan support for the 340B program is expected to continue just as it has throughout the program’s nearly 30-year history.
+For more information on the programs history and a digestable synopsis of the 340B program explained, visit our blog!.

 The views and opinions expressed in this blog are those of the authors and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
 Assumptions made in the analysis are not reflective of the position of any entity other than the author(s).
 These views are always subject to change, revision, and rethinking at any time and may not be held in perpetuity.